-In 2008 Scottish Ministers established Strategic Development Planning Authorities for each of the four Scottish city regions.
-This established Clydeplan which is a Local Government Joint Committee comprising of the eight local authorities of East Dunbartonshire, East Renfrewshire, Glasgow City, Inverclyde, North Lanarkshire, Renfrewshire, South Lanarkshire and West Dunbartonshire Councils working together on strategic development planning matters as required in the Planning etc. (Scotland) Act 2006.
+Clydeplan operates as a Local Government Joint Committee and comprises the eight local authorities of East Dunbartonshire, East Renfrewshire, Glasgow City, Inverclyde, North Lanarkshire, Renfrewshire, South Lanarkshire and West Dunbartonshire.
+These authorities work together on regional planning matters as set out in the Planning (Scotland) Act 2019.

-Unlike the Strategic Development Plan, the Regional Spatial Strategy. will not form part of the statutory Development Plan system, this will now comprise the National Planning Framework and the Local Development Plan.
+Unlike its predecessor the Strategic Development Plan, the Regional Spatial Strategy will not form part of the statutory Development Plan system.
+This will now comprise of the National Planning Framework and the Local Development Plan.

 To support this process a Management Team comprising senior planning officers from the eight local authorities and a dedicated Core Team have been established.